microsoft/jacdac/services/servo.md

 Time to move 60°.

-    ro current_angle?: i16.16 ° @ reading
+    ro actual_angle?: i16.16 ° @ reading

-The current physical position of the arm.
+The current physical position of the arm, if the device has a way to sense the position.